jessestimpson/stimpson-io/priv/posts/2025/04-26-using-trace-to-guarantee-correctness-of-your-elixir-code.md

 %{
-  title: "Use BEAM tracing to guarantee correctness of your Elixir code",
+  title: "Break the rules - test your implementation details",
   author: "Jesse Stimpson",
   tags: ~w(testing performance ecto),
-  description: "We discuss how to and why would you check implementation details in integration tests.",
+  description: "Allowing ExUnit to inspect your implementation can cover some otherwise hard-to-test API contracts",
   published: true
 }
 ---

 You already have a stellar test suite that lets you refactor without changing behavior -- but are you sure it doesn't change the performance?
 By using the Erlang `:trace` module with ExUnit, we can lift some select implementation details into the test suite.
 And we're not going to use stubs, mocks, or benchmarks.

-Proceed with healthy skepticism -- it's unusual for a test suite to make assertions on implementation details that aren't otherwise exposed by the API contract.
+Proceed with healthy skepticism -- we're breaking some basic rules of testing here.
+Usually you don't want your test suite to make assertions on implementation details.
 Your tests can become fragile, your abstractions leaky.
-But there are cases where such details are actually part of the contract itself, either implicitly or explicitly.
-Usually these come up when there is a significant cost to an underlying operation, and your app must make sure it uses that operation efficiently.
+But there are cases where such details are actually part of the API contract itself, either implicitly or explicitly.
+For example, your library may use a costly low-level operation, and efficient use of that operation may be important to the user.

 We'll explore this idea by writing a simple write-once cache on top of a potentially expensive low-level API, `:persistent_term.put/2`, and an ExUnit test that verifies proper usage of that function using `:trace`.